suyash20002j/Flask-Market/README.md

 This project was created by following the tutorial series on YouTube by JimShaped Coding.
 You can find the tutorial here. (https://www.youtube.com/watch?v=Qr4QMBUPxWo).

-## Acknowledgment

-Special thanks to JimShaped Coding for providing the insightful tutorial series.
-Their clear explanations and demonstrations greatly facilitated the development of this project.